Hydrogen internal combustion engine vehicle: Records and motor sport

 cruising range was improved by approximately 20%, power output was improved by approximately 20% and torque was improved by approximately 30%.
 Also, hydrogen suppliers are added and its transporting became more efficient to support the race.

 In July 2022, Isuzu, Denso, Toyota, Hino Motors, and Commercial Japan Partnership Technologies Corporation (CJPT) announced that they have started planning and foundational research on hydrogen engines for heavy-duty commercial vehicles with the aim of further utilizing internal combustion engines as one option to achieve carbon neutrality.

 In August 2022, Toyota conducted demonstration run of GR Yaris H2, a special hydrogen-engine version of Toyota GR Yaris, during the ninth round of the World Rally Championship (WRC) in Ypres.

 In May 2023, Toyota Corolla Sport, which is equipped with a liquid hydrogen engine, entered the Super Taikyu Series race round 2 "NNAPAC Fuji SUPER TEC 24 Hours Race", and completed the 24 hours race.
 It was the first time that a car running on liquid hydrogen has entered a race anywhere in the world.

 In June 2023, Toyota unveiled a hydrogen race car "GR H2 Racing Concept" built for 24 Hours of Le Mans.

+In August 2026, driver Andy Green set a land speed record for hydrogen vehicles of 653.9 kph on the Bonneville Salt Flats in a car built by equipment manufacturer JCB, which uses two hydrogen piston engines for propulsion.